Travel postcard: a surrealist weekend in Brussels

 4 p.m. - It's a good idea to drop by the Magritte Gallery before it closes for the weekend.
 It's straight up Rue du Marche aux Herbes as it turns into Rue Infante Isabelle and then Mont des Arts.
 At the end, take a right and the gallery is on the left-hand side.

 It stocks lithographs of many of Magritte's signature works such as "La Traihison des Images" (the one with the pipe saying "this is not a pipe") and replicas of statues.
-They sell for 200 to 1,000 euros.
+They sell for 200 to 1,000 euros ($250-$1,300).

 5:50 p.m. - Before you head in to La Fleur en Papier Doree, take a moment to look around the square.
 You'll find declarations written by Van Bruaene etched into the paving stones, such as "Le ciel au ciel et la terre a la terre" (the sky in the sky and the earth on the earth).